alex-mccombie/resume_readme/README.md

 	- Give me my login details, and I am ready to code.
 	- I will create multiple prototypes to spark further design discussions.
 	- I can thrive in any role where I am judged by my code.
-	- I already have my own a sweet development rig.
+	- I already have my own sweet development rig.

 - Mission oriented
 	- Solving human problems is the purpose of all business and technology.